arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ![stack_question](https://user-images.githubusercontent.com/54589605/213704619-4d78c95b-a89d-4a99-8a2d-1db0dba9182e.png)

 > Here, we are limiting the size of the stacks in the array.
 Space optimization will be hampered.
-If the stacks are not distributed equally i.e one of the stacks is larger/smaller thant the other.
+If the stacks are not distributed equally i.e one of the stacks is larger/smaller than the other.

 ### Option 2

 ![stack_question_1](https://user-images.githubusercontent.com/54589605/213705171-26b9dddc-f67a-49b7-88a5-8dd0aa62364f.png)

 > Even if the stacks are not full or have the overflow condition.
-Then also this option we condition to *True* in that case as well, which is wrong.
+Then also this option will condition to *True* in that case as well, which is wrong.
 Even if have free space to store elements, this condition will say *True* for the array full condition.
 > **top1+top2=maxsize** -> Even though stack is not full, it will give *True* to the stack full condition.

 ### Option 3